Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Conclusion

-The COVID-19 pandemic and the underperformance of forecasting models on the Forecast Hub \citep{lopez2024challenges} shows the need for future research in this area.
-Despite the fact that statistical approaches have shown high forecasting skills, less than one-third of teams contributing to the Hub used statistical models.
-One potential reason is the legacy of compartmental models and their key parameters, like $R_{0}$.
+The COVID-19 pandemic and the underperformance of forecasting models on the Forecast Hub \citep{lopez2024challenges} show the need for future research in this area.
+Despite the fact that statistical approaches have demonstrated high forecasting skills, fewer than one-third of the teams contributing to the Hub utilized statistical models.
+One potential reason is the legacy of compartmental models and their key parameters, such as $R_{0}$.
 Explainability and interoperability are valuable for epidemiologists to ensure the reliability of forecasting and to interpret the dynamics of epidemics.
-Therein lies the gap between the forecasting skill of statistical methods and the explainability of compartmental methods, and future research should investigate ways of better combining the strengths of those families of models.
+Therein lies the gap between the forecasting skill of statistical methods and the explainability of compartmental methods; future research should investigate ways to better combine the strengths of these two families of models.

 Another worthwhile direction lies in the use of spatiotemporal graph neural networks (GNNs).
 In our approach, the spatiotemporal feature that captures spatiotemporal spillover was formulated.
 In a GNN, nodes can represent spatial regions, while inter-region connectedness can be used as edge features \citep{kapoor2020examining}.
-GNNs have proved capable of node and graph classification tasks \citep{hamilton2017inductive}.
-However, their performance for regression tasks such as those required by the Forecasting Hub can be negatively affected due to oversmoothing in GNNs \citep{rusch2023survey}, where further research is warranted.
+GNNs have demonstrated their capability in node and graph classification tasks \citep{hamilton2017inductive}.
+However, their performance on regression tasks, such as those required by the Forecasting Hub, can be negatively affected due to oversmoothing in GNNs \citep{rusch2023survey}, indicating the need for further research.